yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 #### --yb_num_shards_per_tserver

 Specifies the number of shards per yb-tserver per table when a user table is created.
-Server automatically picks a valid default internally.

 Default: Server automatically picks a valid default internally, typically 8.

 #### --max_clock_skew_usec

-The expected maximum clock skew between any two nodes in your deployment.
+The expected maximum clock skew, in microseconds (µs), between any two nodes in your deployment.

-Default: `50000` (50ms)
+Default: `50000` (50,000 µs = 50ms)

 ##### --replication_factor